 The initial Argentinean investigation into the AMIA bombing was plagued by irregularities and limited in scope, eventually assigning culpability to “a small group of fanatics that served as a shield for an Islamic fundamentalist group that presumably had ties to Hezbollah.”
 Finally, by 2005, the original prosecutor was impeached and replaced by Alberto Nisman, who restarted the investigation from scratch.
 Nisman’s dogged pursuit of justice led to the conclusion in 2006 “that the decision to carry out the attack was made not by a small splinter group of extremist Islamic officials, but was instead a decision that was extensively discussed and was ultimately adopted by a consensus at the highest levels of the Iranian government.”

 Nisman’s findings precipitated the issuance by an Argentinean court of international arrest warrants for nine high-ranking Iranian and Hezbollah officials, former Iranian President Ali Akbar Hashemi Rafsanjani, senior Hezbollah operative Imad Mughniyeh, former Iranian Intelligence Minister Ali Fallahian, suspected IRGC official Ahmad Reza Asghari, former Foreign Minister Ali Akbar Velayati, former Quds Force founder and commander Ahmad Vahidi, former IRGC commander Mohsen Rezai, former ambassador to Argentina Hadi Soleimanpour, and Mohsen Rabbani.
 Interpol subsequently issued Red Notices for the arrest of six of the alleged conspirators, declining to pursue charges against Rafsanjani, Velayati, and Soleimanpour.
 All of the alleged conspirators have eluded justice, with many maintaining positions of prominence in Iran.
-For instance, Ahmad Vahidi served as Ahmadinejad’s defense minister, while Velayati is the chief foreign affairs advisor to the Supreme Leader.
+For instance, Ahmad Vahidi served as Ahmadinejad’s defense minister and currently serves as Interior Minister in the Raisi administration, while Velayati is the chief foreign affairs advisor to the Supreme Leader.
 Velayati and Rezai were both among the Supreme Leader’s approved shortlist of presidential candidates during the 2013 elections.